-From the bottom of Nishi Park, a long stone staircase leads to Terumo Jinja, a shrine dedicated to members of the Kuroda family, Fukuoka's ruling nobility from the 16th century onward.
-From the shrine there are fantastic views of Fukuoka and its mountains to the south.
+From the bottom of Nishi Park, a long stone staircase leads to Terumo-jinja, a shrine dedicated to members of the Kuroda family, Fukuoka's ruling nobility from the 16th century onward.

-The avenue leading up to the park is frequently used for festivals and, during these times, is lined with stalls selling food, drink and souvenirs.
+During flower-viewing season, the avenue leading up to the park is lined with stalls selling food and drink.

 The spot blossoms in late winter and spring

-There are around 1,300 cherry trees in the park, which flower during hanami season starting in mid-April.
+There are around 1,300 cherry trees in the park, which flower during hanami season starting in late-March.
 The park is popular with locals wanting to picnic beneath the flowering cherry trees.
-There are also many plum trees interspersed between the cherry trees that bloom slightly earlier but no less spectacularly.